ibm-cloud-docs/mqcloud/mqoc_qm_certs.md

 # Queue manager certificate administration
 {: #mqoc_qm_certs}

-When using IBM MQ on Cloud it is important to protect data that flows through your queue managers.
+When using {{site.data.keyword.mq_full}} it is important to protect data that flows through your queue managers.
 Public certificates and private keys can be used to encrypt data in transit and at rest using transport layer security (TLS) and Advanced Message Security (AMS).
-IBM MQ on Cloud provides a default certificate and private key pair for your queue manager on creation.
+{{site.data.keyword.mq_full}} provides a default certificate and private key pair for your queue manager on creation.
 The certificate and private key pair can be used to authenticate the queue manager to connecting MQ clients and encrypt/decrypt data.
-The IBM MQ on Cloud service provides the ability for administrators to use their own customer generated certificates and manage their use within the queue manager.
+The {{site.data.keyword.mq_full}} service provides the ability for administrators to use their own customer generated certificates and manage their use within the queue manager.
 This document covers how the provided certificates are managed by the service, steps administrators will need to follow to manage expiring certificates and how to import your own customer generated certificates.

 ## IBM certificate management policy